ZJerry/VAE-BN/README.md

    >**Note**: The script supports breakpoint resume from the exsisting 'data/Adv_%d_%a_r.mat' file.
 As the procedure takes a while for all samples, one can directly download the requried data we provide to the folder 'data' and get the same restored ACC as in Table III of the paper.

-   By the following script, one can visualize the original, adversarial, decoded (adversarial) and rcovered representations of a specified sample as Fig.7 in the paper shows. '-i/--index' is the index of the sample to visualize.
+   One can visualize the original, adversarial, decoded (adversarial) and rcovered representations of a specified sample as Fig.7 in the paper shows. '-i/--index' is the index of the sample to visualize.
 It will also ouput the ground-truth label, adversarial prediction and recovered prediction of the specified sample.

      python visual_decoded.py -d=gtsrb -a=cw -i=128